reineimi/tgbot/README.md

 > Note: Every file except "conf.json" must be put on your test github repository.

 ## conf.json
-Will be generated from "install.sh" or created manually.
+Will be generated from `install.sh` or created manually.
 Contains:
 ```json
 {
   "bot_token": "here",